-In the D^2EPC project, the LCA Indicators for EPCs will significantly contribute to the maximization of the energy savings and the achievement of carbon reductions of the buildings for the issuing of truly sustainable EPCs.
+In the D^2EPC project, the LCA Indicators for EPCs will contribute significantly to the maximization of the energy savings and the achievement of carbon reductions in the buildings for the issuing of truly sustainable EPCs.
 Suggested improvements will speed the transaction into NZEBs, control the building's energy demand, reduce carbon emissions and enhance public awareness.
 The methodology for using the real-time data collected for the development of the LCA Indicators will also be formulated, as well as relevant guidelines, will be developed.
 The LCA Indicators for EPCs will significantly contribute to the maximization of the energy savings and the achievement of carbon reductions of the buildings for the issuing of truly sustainable EPCs.

-The D^2EPC project also aims to propose additional indicators, which demonstrate the environmental performance of buildings, for their introduction in the next- generation EPCs.
+The D^2EPC project also aims to propose additional indicators demonstrating buildings' environmental performance for their introduction to the next-generation EPCs.
 For the development of the environmental indicators, LCA methodologies and tools will be employed for the efficient energy design of buildings and for enabling the parameterization of its embodied energy and primary energy demand to be included in dynamic EPCs.
 These procedures will be implemented in accordance with the content of the IEA EBC Annex 72, concerning the Assessment of Life Cycle Related Environmental Impacts Caused by Buildings.

-Additionally, LCA concerns related to whole building cradle to grave assessment could potentially be faced through the calculation of LCA related indicators, which will be based on well-established building materials LCA databases (e.g., EcoInvent, BRE, Greenguide, etc.).
-Buildings are also anticipated to adapt their operation mode in response to the needs of the occupant by maintaining healthy and convenient indoor climate conditions as per the revised EPBD (2018/844/EU).
+Additionally, LCA could involve whole building cradle-to-grave assessment.
+This could potentially be faced through the calculation of LCA-related indicators, which will be based on well-established building materials LCA databases (e.g. EcoInvent, BRE, Greenguide, etc.).
+Buildings are also anticipated to adapt their operation mode in response to the occupant's needs by maintaining healthy and convenient indoor climate conditions as per the revised EPBD (2018/844/EU).

-On the basis of the findings of the D^2EPC, the project will lead to the transition from the EPC to a systemic instrument that recognizes the whole life cycle of a building as a structure and will encourage best practices in the field of resource performance, a core policy concern for the European Union.
+On the basis of the findings of the D^2EPC, the project will lead to the transition from the EPC to a systemic instrument that recognizes the whole life cycle of a building as a structure and will encourage best practices in the field of resource performance, a core policy concern for the EU.
 In this sense, it is expected that the next EPC generation envisaged by the D^2EPC project will provide guidance and decision-making on matters related to the sustainable management of natural resources.